 SUSTAIN

+06

 Park in a Truck parks strive to be an urban oasis filled with plants and trees that nourish all who visit them.
-As you can imagine, these plants need your help to thrive.
+These plants need your help to thrive.
+This includes the birds, bees, butterflies, bats and other pollinators who are essential to the plants' survival.
+The right plants support the pollinators and the pollinators, in turn, support the plants.
+Everyone benefits when our efforts ensure a thriving ecosystem.

 While we have provided a list of urban tolerant and well-behaved plants, they will require continued maintenance.
 This chapter will give you an overview of how to care for your park.

-PARK STEWARDSHIP ANNUAL WORKPLAN

-The guidelines provided are a framework to assist in the ongoing seasonal maintenance of your park.
-The guidelines list the tasks to be completed each year, month, and/or season.
+PARK STEWARDSHIP ANNUAL WORKPLAN The guidelines provided are a framework to assist in the ongoing seasonal maintenance of your park.
+These are the tasks you need to complete, by month, season and year.

-PARK STEWARDSHIP ACTIVITIES

-Park maintenance is essential to ensure you take care of your park.
-This is a long list of items you should do to ensure your communities investment is taken care of.
-However, the most important thing you need to do is weed and water your park!
+PARK STEWARDSHIP ACTIVITIES Park maintenance is essential for your park's success.
+This is a long list of items you should do to ensure your community's investment is well cared for.
+However, the most important things you need to do is weed and water your park!